QuentinPerez/42-toolkit/examples/libc/htable/README.md

-42-toolkit	Example -> C Struct hashtable
+42-toolkit	Example -> C Struct htable
 ==========

 # How to use